Prestwick97/pizza-parlor/README.md

 ## Description

 _A mystical website in which the user orders a pizza with options of size and toppings.
-The program will tell the user how much their order will cost in magical currency._
+The program will tell the user how much their order will cost in magical currency.
+There may be more to features come._

 ## Setup/Installation Requirements